xgi-org/xgi/docs/source/api/convert.rst

 Converting to and from other data formats
 *****************************************

-.. currentmodule:: hypergraph
+.. currentmodule:: xgi
-.. automodule:: hypergraph.convert
+.. automodule:: xgi.convert
    :members:
    :undoc-members:
    :show-inheritance: